Executive Order 13769: Provisions

 The version of the executive order posted at the White House website differs from the Presidentially approved order published by the Federal Register.

 Section 1, describing the purpose of the order, invoked the September 11 attacks, stating that then State Department policy prevented consular officers from properly scrutinizing the visa applications of the attackers.
 However, none of the September 11 hijackers were from any of the seven banned countries.
 When announcing his executive action, Trump made similar references to the attacks several times.

-The order excluded countries of origin of radicalized Muslim perpetrators of attacks against the United States, such as Saudi Arabia, Lebanon, United Arab Emirates, Pakistan, Russia and Kyrgyzstan.
+The order excluded countries of origin of radicalized Muslim perpetrators of attacks against the United States, such as Saudi Arabia, Lebanon, the United Arab Emirates, Pakistan, Russia and Kyrgyzstan.
 It also did not include any Muslim countries where the Trump Organization had conducted business, such as the United Arab Emirates and Turkey.
 Political activist and legal scholar David G. Post opined in The Washington Post that Trump had "allowed business interests to interfere with his public policy making", and called for his impeachment.